vahidAK/SNVoter/README.md

   --input INPUT, -i INPUT
                         The path to the input vcf file.
   --status MOD_STATUS, -s STATUS
                         0 or 1.
-If you are extracting frequencies to train a model, give the status for your vcf file either it is true calls (1) or false calls (0).
+The status of the SNV in the input vcf.
+                        If the SNVs are tru positive then select 1 if they are false select 0.
   --bam BAM, -b BAM     The path to the alignment bam file --reference REFERENCE, -r REFERENCE
                         The path to the reference file.
 File must be indexed